-White papers are research intensive and long-format content pieces.
+White papers are research-intensive and long-format content pieces.
 Although it takes more time to create long-form content, white papers act as lead magnets and are one of the primary tools marketers use to generate leads.

 These detailed content pieces should be made available to new and established salespeople alike.
 Apart from gaining knowledge from the detailed content, the sales team can figure out the motivation behind a prospect for downloading the white paper can strategize their sale accordingly

-Sales presentations & sales decks
+4. Sales presentations & sales decks

 A sales deck is an important aspect of the sales process.
 It is the tipping point that decides whether or not you are going to convert your prospects into customers.
 Thus, taking your sales deck seriously is a good call.

 Sales decks are often used during the first major interaction with a prospect.
 Decks help describe the problems buyers face and how your product or service can help them overcome those challenges.

 Every sales deck can be typically broken down into three parts:

 - The problem that exists in the current scenario.